 Configuration of a Gradle-based PhpStorm plugin project is used as a tutorial in the section Configuring Plugin Projects using the IntelliJ IDEA Product Attribute.
 Many techniques are discussed, such as choosing a version of IntelliJ IDEA Ultimate given a targeted version of PhpStorm.

 The table below summarizes the

-gradle-intellij-plugin attributes to set in the plugin project's build.gradle file.
+gradle-intellij-plugin attributes to set in the plugin project's Gradle build script.
 Click on an entry in the table's Attribute column to go to the documentation about that attribute.
-To see how these attributes appear in the build.gradle file for PhpStorm, see Configuring build.gradle using the IntelliJ IDEA Product Attribute.
+To see how these attributes appear in the Gradle build script for PhpStorm, see Configuring Gradle Build Script Using the IntelliJ IDEA Product Attribute.

 The PHP plugin version is explicitly declared because it isn't bundled with IntelliJ IDEA Ultimate Edition.
 Select a version of the PHP plugin compatible with the